cpn-cook/cpn-cook/README.md

 #nervouse how the eel do I doctorate this bro

-← aww dis is me and harvye

-nevermind i fucking hate Harvey and he needs to die.
-ONE HOUR CALL OF UTTER BULLSHIT WITH HIM BROOO FET HIM
+← aww dis is me and harvye nevermind i fucking hate Harvey and he needs to die.

 our lookkk how coool my gihub is oh wooooowwwww sigh my ata bro